satcar77/tech-interview-problems/README.md

 ### Medium
 71. Conway's Game of Life takes place on an infinite two-dimensional board of square cells.
 Each cell is either dead or alive, and at each tick, the following rules apply:
+- Any live cell with less than two live neighbours dies.
+- Any live cell with two or three live neighbours remains living.
+- Any live cell with more than three live neighbours dies.
+- Any dead cell with exactly three live neighbours becomes a live cell.
 A cell neighbours another cell if it is horizontally, vertically, or diagonally adjacent.

 72. Given an undirected graph G, check whether it is bipartite.
 Recall that a graph is bipartite if its vertices can be divided into two independent sets, U and V, such that no edge connects vertices of the same set.